ddoman90/tech_stack/readme.md

 - each reducer goes to separate file
 - reducers produce application states
 - Connect helper -> Connect Component to the Redux store
+# ListView:
+- ListView always creates just a visible amount of listItem
+- when scrolling, it just swaps the content of the components
+# Reducer:
+- in a reducer you always have to return with a value.
+If undefined, you will get an error
+# Action Creator: javascript function which returns with an action
+- export many thing, then just use the export without default; it can be imported with import * as from ...
+# LayoutAnimation
+- any element which is moving, it will be nice (fadeIn, fadeOut)